 4. Segment for Your Traffic Sources

-Not every customer lands on your page from the same source.
-You benefit by designing more landing pages to appeal to each of your traffic sources.
+Not every customer ends up on your landing page from the same source.
+You benefit by designing more landing pages to appeal to each of your different traffic sources.

 A good landing page builder (like Wishpond) makes it very easy to duplicate your landing pages.
 That way you can create a number of very similar conversion landing pages, with the same offer.
 You can tweak and hone your page copy and design to appeal more directly to each of your inbound traffic sources.

 I’ll show you what I mean.
-Let’s say you have an ebook for download.
-You can make a cool landing page like this on using the Wishpond landing page builder tool:
+Let’s say you have an ebook available for download.
+You can make a cool landing page like this one using the Wishpond landing page builder tool: